 Tips: The Chat Console (Comm100 Live Chat Agent Console) is where you can monitor your on-site visitors, answer visitors’ chat requests, and collaborate with other agents.

-- When the chat gets started, on the visitor side, you’ll see a message, reading the agent has joined the chat.
-You (Visitor) can now type and send chat messages (by pressing the Enter key, or clicking Send).
+When the chat gets started, on the visitor side, you’ll see a message, reading the agent has joined the chat.
+You (Visitor) can now type and send chat messages (by pressing the Enter key, or clicking send icon).

 Collaboration and Supervision

 Sometimes new hires need extra hands with a complicated case.
 In such cases, you can click Join to jump into the chats and offer help.
 This usually happens when a chat requires multiple agents’ input or management involvement.

 Note: In one chat, no more than 4 agents are allowed to be involved at the same time.
 Thus, you cannot join the chat when there are already 4 agents in the chat at the same time.